ESPresense/Floorplan-Creator/Readme.md

 [✓] Ability to add esp32 in rooms and position them with precision.
 [✓] Export esp32 position from rooms to ESPresenseIPS yaml format.
 [✓] Have each esp32 bluetooth signal radius visible on plan to make sure you have at least 3 signals in each rooms. (will help determine where is the best place to put them ;)).
 [✓] MQTT client to show devices on the floorplan directly.
+[✓] Fix indentation in Yaml
 [  ] Allow changing the precision while dragging/creating a room.
 [  ] Code refactoring, add comments.